 Success in any arena comes down to one thing, mental focus.
-If you can focus your mental and emotional mind on the end outcome you will then have the capacity to focus on the details that need to happen in between.
+If you can focus your mental and emotional mind on the end outcome you’ll have the capacity to focus on the details that need to happen in between.

-In fact, skill becomes secondary when you are able to focus on what is needed in the moment.
+In fact, skill becomes secondary when you’re able to focus on what is needed in the moment.
 You can over come any fear, lack of knowledge and physical coordination when you can focus the mind.

 My friend, Rich Fettke, author of Extreme Success, was responsible for getting several of our friends into this sport and he happened to be at the drop zone the day I was ready to quit.
 When I asked him what I should do all he said was, “Jeanna, I think you’ll pass your next go round.
 Just do it.”
 What?!
 No coaching me on my fears, no strategic advice.
 DARN!
 Now it was simply up to me to get my head back in the game.

 I decided that this was it, no more failing, only a pass score on this jump would be accepted.
 Of course, that’s exactly what happened.
 I have no recollection of “doing” anything different on that jump when it came to my body, but the mental and emotional focus on passing was 100% percent there.

 Then some years late, when I delivered my second son, I had a similar experience.
 I had back labor because my son was turned the wrong way, which is really painful.
 I focused my awareness on my breath to relax into each painful contraction.
 Even when I thought I was relaxing into it, my midwife would point out different places in my body that were tensing up, like my shoulders and face.

 I had to keep digging deep within myself to focus on my breath and not the pain or fear (My first son was turned the wrong way during delivery, too, and had to be “vacuumed out and then sent to ICU for a coupe of days.
 I had that memory fresh in my mind, even though I had done my best to let go of it.).